-As of December 31, 2010, the Company had \$2.8 million in unrecognized stock-based compensation expense related to stock options, net of estimated forfeitures, which will be recognized over a weighted-average period of 2.3 years.
-As of December 31, 2010, the Company had \$0.1 million in unrecognized stock-based compensation expense related to 43,000 of unvested time-based RSUs outstanding, net of estimated forfeitures, which will be recognized over a weighted-average period of 1.0 years.
+We did not capitalize any stock-based compensation as inventory in 2011, 2010 and 2009, as such amounts were not material.
+As of December 31, 2011, we had \$2.5 million in unrecognized stock-based compensation expense related to stock options, net of estimated forfeitures, which will be recognized over a weighted-average period of 2.7 years.
+As of December 31, 2011, we had \$19,000 in unrecognized stock-based compensation expense related to unvested time-based RSUs outstanding, net of estimated forfeitures, which will be recognized over a weighted-average period of 0.4 years.